i-MSCP/plugins/incubator/OpenDKIM/README.md

 while the plugin is deactivated.

 Bear in mind that unlike a common idea, plugins do not need to be deactivated before upgrading i-MSCP.
-Generally speaking, a plugin must be pre-deacivated only when that is clearly stated in the i-MSCP errata file.
+Generally speaking, a plugin must be pre-deactivated only when that is clearly stated in the i-MSCP errata file.

 ## License